 Letter to Stockholders 1

 Portfolio Composition 4

 Portfolio of Investments 5

 Statement of Assets and Liabilities 11

 Statement of Operations 12

 Statements of Changes 13

 Financial Highlights 14

 Notes to Financial Statements 16

-Privacy Policy 44
+Privacy Policy 49

-April 25, 2024
+April 29, 2025

-Dear Fellow Stockholders:
+Dear Fellow Shareholders:

-The Fund currently pays monthly distributions at an annualized rate of at least 10% (or 0.8333% per month) of its per share net asset value (NAV) as of the last business day of the previous calendar year.
-Each of the first two monthly distributions in calendar year 2024 have been \$0.0622 per share.
-Please note that in some calendar years, adhering to the Fund's managed distribution policy may require some capital to be returned to shareholders.
+The Fund currently pays monthly distributions at an annualized rate of at least 10% (or 0.8333% per month) of its net asset value (NAV) as of the last business day of the previous calendar year.
+The targeted monthly distribution for calendar year 2025 is \$0.0593 per share.
+Please note that in some years, adhering to a managed distribution policy may require some capital to be returned to shareholders.
 The Fund will not know what percentage, if any, of its distributions will be characterized as a return of capital until after the end of the calendar year in which they are made.